Why Smart People Defend Bad Ideas

-At any moment on any project there are an infinite number of levels of problem solving.
-Part of being a truly smart person is to know which level is the right one at a given time.
+At any moment on any project there are many levels of decisions.
+Part of being a smart person is to know which level is the right one to solve a given problem.
+It’s often at least one level higher than we assume.
 For example, if you are skidding out of control at 95mph in your broken down Winnebago on an ice covered interstate, when a semi-truck filled with both poorly packaged fireworks and loosely bundled spark plugs slams on its brakes, it’s not the right time to discuss with your passengers where y’all would like to stop for dinner.
 But as ridiculous as this scenario sounds, it happens all the time.

 In the software industry, the common example of thinking at the wrong level is a team of rock star programmers who can make anything, but don’t really know what to make: so they tend to build whatever things come to mind, never stopping to find someone who might not be adept at writing code, but can see where the value of their programming skills would be best applied.
 Other examples include people that always worry about money despite how much they have, people who struggle with relationships but invest their energy only in improving their appearance (instead of in therapy or other emotional exploration), or anyone that wants to solve problem X but only ever seems to do things that solve problem Y.

 The primary point is that no amount of intelligence can help an individual who is diligently working at the wrong level of the problem.
 Someone with wisdom has to tap them on the shoulder and say, “Um, hey.
 The hole you’re digging is very nice, and it is the right size.
 But you’re in the wrong yard.”